7ombie/jsii/SCRAPS.md

     json <expression>

-When the operand is a `String` (any kind of string), the operator deserializes it to the encoded value (typically an object).
-In all other cases, the operator serializes to operand to a string of JSON text.
+When the operand is a string, the operator deserializes it to the encoded value (typically an object).
+In all other cases, the operator serializes to operand to a JSON text string.

 Note: The above description is overly optimistic.
 The `json` operator relies on `JSON.stringify` and `JSON.parse`, which can both choke on invalid operands.